awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 Valid pattern `[a-zA-Z0-9\\-\\.]{3,63}`

 `DockerComposeFileS3Key`
 The object key for your Docker Compose file in Amazon S3\.
-For more information, including object key naming guidelines, see [Object key and metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, including object key naming guidelines, see [Object key and metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service User Guide*\.
 In the console, the **Docker Compose file in S3** property combines the `DockerComposeFileS3Bucket`, `DockerComposeFileS3Key`, and `DockerComposeFileS3Version` parameters\.
 Required: `true`
 Type: `string`
 Valid pattern `.+`

 `DockerComposeFileS3Version`
 The object version for your Docker Compose file in Amazon S3\.
-For more information, including object key naming guidelines, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, including object key naming guidelines, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the *Amazon Simple Storage Service User Guide*\.
 In the console, the **Docker Compose file in S3** property combines the `DockerComposeFileS3Bucket`, `DockerComposeFileS3Key`, and `DockerComposeFileS3Version` parameters\.
 Required: `false`
 Type: `string`